 Since 2017, KW Institute for Contemporary Art organizes the residency format A Year with…, a program that over the course of a year offers the participating artists the opportunity to pursue activities in the fields of design, research, literature, as well as publication projects within the context of contemporary art.

-KW Production Series is a new commissioning project, organized in collaboration with the Julia Stoschek Foundation and OUTSET Germany_Switzerland.
-It is dedicated to artists’ moving image works and concentrates on two new productions per year.
-The project takes inspiration from KW’s founding principles as a place for production, critical exchange, and thoughtful collaboration.
+In collaboration with the Julia Stoschek Collection and OUTSET Germany_Switzerland, the KW Production Series project is dedicated to the artistic moving image through two new productions per year.
+The project is inspired by the founding principles of KW Institute for Contemporary Art as a place for production, reflection and critical exchange

 As part of the Metabolic Museum-University (MM-U), KW associate curator Clémentine Deliss and a group of colleagues are investigating the conceptual potential and politics of collecting in Berlin.
 The generative process of MM-U and the results of their research will be presented in a publication and a comprehensive exhibition at KW in 2023.

 The Pause series of KW Institute for Contemporary Art allows for an ephemeral yet deep engagement with a single artwork in order to draw and question relationships between the past, present, and future.
 A Pause acts as a punctuation of KW’s regular program by presenting an artwork for a short period of time in between exhibition cycles, working with this state of in-between.
 Pause projects are predominantly commissioned or reworked pieces that shift between or even merge the disciplines of performance, installation, video, and sonic work.

 Since 2017, the Pogo Bar, which existed in the basement vault of KW Institute for Contemporary Art back in the late 1990s and early 2000s, has hosted a rotating program of performances, readings, interventions, film screenings, and talks.